skip to main content

 Breast Exam

 Medical breast exams are a simple but crucial physical exam done by a healthcare professional to aid in the early detection of breast cancer or other complications.
-This is a common procedure often done as part of a regular annual checkup, although many women make appointments for this exam specifically.
+This is a common exam often done as part of a regular annual checkup, although many women make appointments for this exam specifically.

 While early cancer detection is a major priority in breast screening procedures, it's not the only priority.
-These exams promote overall breast health and address benign breast lumps, nipple discharge, and general breast pain
+These exams promote overall breast health and address benign breast lumps, nipple discharge, and general breast pain.

 What Is a Medical Breast Exam?